orientalArg/orientalArg/README.md

 #### I am Joaquín Reynoso, I'm a Frontend Developer.
 I am fluent in Javascript, whenever possible, I like developing products with Modern Javascript Frameworks like React and Astro.

-#### I have experience as a frontend developer, working with developers teams coding React components in .jsx and as a freelancer coding individual projects like jamstack blogs, landing pages and other small projects.
+#### I have experience as a frontend developer, working in developers teams coding React components and as a freelancer coding individual projects like jamstack blogs, landing pages and other small projects.

 #### If you are looking for a frontend developer to join your team or have a proposal you want to discuss, feel free to contact me and I will answer as soon as possible.